Detection Chokepoints: Starting from Scratch

 Trends

-Chokepoints tell you what’s invariant; Trends tell you what’s moving.
+Chokepoints tell you what a threat actor can’t change or is expensive to change; Trends tell you what’s moving.
 This section is data-driven analysis of how the landscape is shifting (which delivery families are accelerating, which evasions are showing up, which variant is about to become the dominant one) so you can tune the Hunt-tier rule before the wave instead of after the incident.

 The methodology that ties all of it together lives in the Framework section: every technique gets worked through the same three questions: what’s its scope (one technique, or a chain of them?), what variations exist or could plausibly exist, and what prerequisites have to be true for it to work at all.
 That last question is where the chokepoint falls out: the prerequisite that can’t be designed away.
-I’ll give Attack Chains and Trends a closer look in their own post.
+We’ll dive deeper into Attack Chains and Trends in a future post.

 Huntress, and the variants just

 kept coming: FileFix, TerminalFix, DownloadFix, each with a different lure.
-Chase the variants
+If you only pay attention to the variations,

 is talked into running a command, a scripting interpreter executes it under explorer.exe or a